tpb1908/CWDoc/doc.md

 Unlike the GitHub website, which has the benefit of running on more powerful devices, an Android app must perform the same tasks on a considerably less powerful device, without causing any inconvenience to the user.

 One of the key problems will be to ensure that the user interface remains responsive.
-By default, all logic will be run on the UI thread, which is usually the only thread which is allowed to modify a view, as only the original thread that created a view heirarchy can touch its views.
+By default, all logic will be run on the UI thread, which is usually the only thread which is allowed to modify a view, as only the original thread that created a view hierarchy can touch its views.

 In order to stop the UI thread from being blocked by other operations, such as networking or markdown rendering, worker threads should be used to perform the calculations and then call back to the main thread to perform the UI update.